AnatolyUss/nmig/README.md

 <p>
 <b>Remark:</b>&nbsp; it is highly recommended to VACUUM newly created database! <br />
 Just keep in mind, that VACUUM is a very time-consuming procedure. <br />
-So if you are short in time - disable VACUUM via config.json (<no_vacuum> parameter).
+So if you are short in time - disable VACUUM via config.json ("no_vacuum" parameter). <br />
 Such step will save you ~25% of migration time. <br />
 The migration process described above without VACUUM took 58 seconds only.
 </p>